elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-do-the-isotopes-chlorine-35-and-chlorine-37-differ-in-terms-of-atomic-mass.md

 url: /learn/chemistry/questions/how-do-the-isotopes-chlorine-35-and-chlorine-37-differ-in-terms-of-atomic-mass
 score: -1.0
 related_article1:
-    id: 167263
+    id: 167258
-    title: Why is the use of atomic mass units (AMU) important for consistency in chemistry?
+    title: >-
+        How is the weighted average of atomic weight calculated, and why is it important?
     subject: Chemistry
-    url: /learn/chemistry/questions/why-is-the-use-of-atomic-mass-units-amu-important-for-consistency-in-chemistry
+    url: /learn/chemistry/questions/how-is-the-weighted-average-of-atomic-weight-calculated-and-why-is-it-important
 related_article2:
-    id: 167258
+    id: 167256
-    title: How is the weighted average of atomic weight calculated, and why is it important?
+    title: >-
+        How do different neutron numbers in isotopes affect the atomic mass of an element?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-is-the-weighted-average-of-atomic-weight-calculated-and-why-is-it-important
+    url: /learn/chemistry/questions/how-do-different-neutron-numbers-in-isotopes-affect-the-atomic-mass-of-an-element
 related_article3:
-    id: 167262
+    id: 167249
+    title: >-
-    title: What is the definition of atomic mass units (AMU) and how do they relate to atomic mass?
+        What is the definition of atomic mass and how is it measured?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-definition-of-atomic-mass-units-amu-and-how-do-they-relate-to-atomic-mass
+    url: /learn/chemistry/questions/what-is-the-definition-of-atomic-mass-and-how-is-it-measured
 related_article4:
-    id: 167263
+    id: 167254
-    title: Why is the use of atomic mass units (AMU) important for consistency in chemistry?
+    title: >-
+        Describe the process of calculating atomic weight using percentage composition, with an example involving chlorine.
     subject: Chemistry
-    url: /learn/chemistry/questions/why-is-the-use-of-atomic-mass-units-amu-important-for-consistency-in-chemistry
+    url: /learn/chemistry/questions/describe-the-process-of-calculating-atomic-weight-using-percentage-composition-with-an-example-involving-chlorine
 related_article5:
-    id: 167256
+    id: 167254
-    title: How do different neutron numbers in isotopes affect the atomic mass of an element?
+    title: >-
+        Describe the process of calculating atomic weight using percentage composition, with an example involving chlorine.
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-different-neutron-numbers-in-isotopes-affect-the-atomic-mass-of-an-element
+    url: /learn/chemistry/questions/describe-the-process-of-calculating-atomic-weight-using-percentage-composition-with-an-example-involving-chlorine
 ---

 &nbsp;